slime/slime/CONTRIBUTING.md

 components.
 Uses swank-backend.lisp as an interface to the actual backends.

-* `slime.el`: The Superior Lisp Inferior Mode for Emacs, i.e. the Emacs frontend that the user actually interacts with and that connects to the SWANK server to send expressions to, and retrieve information from the running Common Lisp system.
+* `sly.el`: The Superior Lisp Inferior Mode for Emacs, i.e. the Emacs frontend that the user actually interacts with and that connects to the SWANK server to send expressions to, and retrieve information from the running Common Lisp system.

-* `contrib/*.lisp`: Lisp related code for add-ons to SLIME that are maintained by their respective authors.
+* `contrib/*.lisp`: Lisp related code for add-ons to SLY that are maintained by their respective authors.
 Consult contrib/README for more information.